-To study the individual diet of lynx, we analysed 127 scats in total in the area, where 5-8 lynxes lived: 53 from the cold season (CS) and 74 from the warm season (WS).
-In the warm season the frequency of occurrence (%FO) of roe deer amongst prey was 96.3%, and in the diet in terms of biomass consumed (%BC) the portion of roe deer was 81.2%.
-In the cold season the frequency of occurrence of roe deer amongst the prey taken was 89.0% and in the diet in term of biomass consumed the portion of roe deer was 83.5%.
+Before 2013, the roe deer population reached high densities in the Naliboki Forest (on average 398 roe deer/100km²).
+Under these conditions, lynxes were almost entirely specialised in feeding on roe deer (Sidorovich, 2016).
+Under these conditions of sufficient roe deer ‘supplies’, we analysed 127 scats in total in the area, where 5-8 lynxes lived: 53 from the cold season (CS) and 74 from the warm season (WS).
+In the warm season the frequency of occurrence (%FO) of roe deer amongst consumed prey was 96.3%, and in terms of biomass consumed (%BC) the portion of roe deer was 81.2%.
+In the cold season the frequency of occurrence of roe deer amongst prey was 89.0% and 83.5% in terms of consumed biomass.

-In those years in Naliboki Forest, while snowtracking lynxes, we found that in winter, an adult male lynx killed about one roe deer per about 6 days on average, an adult female with two kittens killed one roe deer per 4-5 days.
+In those years, while snowtracking lynxes in Naliboki Forest, we found that in winter an adult male lynx killed on average about one roe deer every six days, whereas an adult female with two kittens killed one roe deer every four to five days.

 adult male (Kazimir) (196 scats; 144 in CS and 52 in WS ): beaver (29%BC), hare (14%BC), wild boar (12%BC), raccoon dog (12%BC), red deer (11% BC), roe deer (10%BC), squirrel (5% BC), rodents (3% BC), red fox (1% BC), pine marten (<1% BC), hedgehog (<1%BC), hazel grouse, mallard and small birds (2% BC);

-adult female (Marysja) with one kitten (69 scats in CS): still specialized in feeding on roe deer (71%BC), other food items were hazel grouse and other small birds (11%BC), red squirrel (6%), small rodents (5%BC), mountain hare (4%BC), raccoon dog (2%BC) and red fox (1%BC); this family lived in the core area of Kazimir, and, so, faced with the same prey abundance and availability, but had a distinctive diet;
+adult female (Marysja) with one kitten (69 scats in CS): still specialised in feeding on roe deer (71%BC), other prey were hazel grouse and other small birds (11%BC), red squirrel (6%), small rodents (5%BC), mountain hare (4%BC), raccoon dog (2%BC) and red fox (1%BC); this family lived in the core area of Kazimir, was faced with the same prey abundance and availability, but had a clearly distinctive diet;

 adult male (Bazyl’) (57 scats; 21 in CS, 36 in WS): red deer and roe deer mostly (59%BC), beaver (4%BC), grouses and mallards (17%BC), hares (10%BC), red squirrel (2%BC), hedgehog (1%BC), badger (1%BC), small rodents (3%BC), red fox (2BC%), raccoon dog (1%BC), small birds (<1%BC).

-Thus, we may characterize feeding of the model lynxes by the following way.
+Thus, we may characterize the feeding pattern of the model lynxes.
 Kazimir was a generalist predator on mammals, mainly on medium-sized mammals as beaver, wild boar, red deer, roe deer and raccoon dogs.
-Marysja was still specialised in feeding on roe deer, but she stayed in Kazimir’s core area, where he was generalist on mammals.
-Hanna was a generalist predator on a high diversity of mammals and birds, but she too stayed in Kazimir’s core area, where he was generalist on mammals.
-Hanna mainly lived, where Marysja stayed a year before and fed on roe deer mainly.
-The roe deer number did not decrease, but Hanna relied on them markedly less and took a high diversity of prey species: mammals and birds of various sizes.
+Marysja was still specialised in feeding on roe deer, but she stayed in Kazimir’s core area, where he was a generalist on mammals.
+Hanna was a generalist predator on a high diversity of mammals and birds, but she also stayed in Kazimir’s core area.
+Hanna mainly lived at the spots where Marysja stayed a year before (and where Marysja fed on roe deer, mainly).
+The roe deer number did not decrease, but Hanna relied on them markedly less and consumed a high diversity of prey species: mammals and birds of various sizes.
 Jadz’viha was a mammal eater, and nearly specialised in predating roe deer.
-Stiapan demonstrated a diversified predator diet consisting mainly of red deer and birds (mostly mallard and grouses).
+S’tsiapan demonstrated a diversified predator diet consisting mainly of red deer and birds (mostly mallards and grouses).
 The same may be said about Bazyl’.

-Since the autumn of 2017 in Naliboki Forest the roe deer population has almost recovered after the crash during the early spring of 2013.
-Nevertheless, by studying their diets we see that lynxes still haven’t made the switch to being specialized roe deer predators.
-If we pool all scats from the different lynxes (59 scats were roughly analyzed) we see that nearly half of all scats (actually 28) contained roe deer and red deer remains only.
-We think, it will take a few years before lynxes return to their specialized feeding after the roe deer (as a preferenced prey) population recovered.
+Since the autumn of 2017 the roe deer population has almost recovered (about 2-4 inds per 1 km2 on average) after the crash during the early spring of 2013.
+Nevertheless, by studying their diets we see that lynxes still haven’t made the switch to being specialised roe deer predators.
+If we pool all scats since the autumn of 2017 from the different lynxes (59 scats were roughly analyzed) we see that nearly half of them (actually 28) contained roe deer and red deer remains only.
+We think it will still take a few years before lynxes return to their specialised feeding on roe deer.